osisoft/APIDocumentationSandbox/content/api-reference/client-failover/client-sessions.md

 <a id="opIdClientSessions_Get Client Session"></a>

-Gets a client session by ID.
+Gets a client session by identifier.

 <h3>Request</h3>